vinipsmaker/gsoc2014-boost/README.md

   library).
 * There are other nice implications, but I want to detail this later.

+### Active model vs passive model

+There are two models that were taken into consideration.

+The active model follows asio approach where the user explicitly request another action (in `boost::asio::ip::tcp::acceptor::accept`, for instance).
+This model puts the user in control, making it more flexible and allowing, for instance, decide whether or not to defer the acceptance until later during high load scenarios.

+The passive/reactive model puts the library (referred as _frameworks_ sometimes) and the user register callbacks to be called in specific events.

+This library will follow the active model, which is a better foundation to build higher-level abstractions.
+Possibly some alternative passive-based abstractions be introduced to "help" the user.

+### Error handling

+Error handling will be provided through `boost::system::error_code`.

+A standard `boost::system::error_category` will be used to communicate out-of-order errors (e.g. body issued before start-line).
+Other standard and reusable error types may be defined.

 ### SG4

 SG4 is the name of the [responsible working group for networking within the